DevDashers/dashboard-backend/README.md

  DevDashers Dashboard - Backend is a web application using JavaScript.
 Create, Update, and Delete To-Do Lists, Generate Random Meme images, gives users a random code challenge each day.
 This Repo will be the backend of an application, creating calls to various APIs and MongoDB Cloud.

+**Version**:

+1.1.0 - Full CRUD functionality for ToDo List & Resources and Auth0 functionality
-**Version**: 1.0.0 - Repo Setup and Front end Connected to Backend API
+1.0.0 - Repo Setup and Front end Connected to Backend API

 ## Getting Started